 BERK representatives will present a draft report on the results of their work to the Bellingham City Council Committee of the Whole at 3:10 p.m.
 Monday, November 13 in Council Chambers at Bellingham City Hall.

-UPDATE: Watch the presentation here: Presentation of BERK Consulting’s draft report at Nov.
-13 Bellingham City Council meeting
+- Watch the City Council presentation here: Presentation of BERK Consulting’s draft report at Nov.
+13 Bellingham City Council meeting.

 Various strategies have been reviewed by the BERK team, including a potential annexation to the Whatcom County Library System (WCLS) and other options.
 The study was initiated as part of a larger strategy identified by City staff to reduce stress on the City’s General Fund and provide more stable funding for the Library.